joshua-mo-143/rig-rlm/README.md

 [Here is the original blogpost.](https://alexzhang13.github.io/blog/2025/rlm/)

 ## What actually is this repository supposed to showcase?
-Recursive Learning Models (RLMs for short) are a conceptually new agentic architecture where instead of tool calling, models will instead return commands that will then interact with some form of REPL (whether you're just parsing commands, writing code in an REPL or something else.)
+Recursive Language Models (RLMs for short) are a conceptually new agentic architecture where instead of tool calling, models will instead return commands that will then interact with some form of REPL (whether you're just parsing commands, writing code in an REPL or something else.)
 The model should also be able to call itself.

 A REPL is simply defined as an execution boundary for code and other things to run in.
 There's multiple ways to define this, but this particular demo will use pyo3 to run Python functions.